menandmice/micetro_docs/support.rst

 Clear Description
 -----------------

 It is important that you write a clear description of the issue.
-Please include the current version number of the Men&Mice Suite and related components and provide detailed information based on the following questions.
+Please include the current version number of Micetro and related components and provide detailed information based on the following questions.

 * What were the circumstances when the issue came up?